alersh/netflow/README.md

 More complex pipelines can be created.
 Furthermore, separate networks can be built and combined and reused in different ways.

 This package is still under development.
-A number of functionalities are being planned or being implemented, including saving and loading networks, parallel processing, and better user interface just to name a few.
+More functionalities and improvements will be added.